saastechacademy/foundation/project-ideas/fulfillment-center-mgmt/readme.md

 Shipment is created in SHIPMENT_INPUT, then SHIPMENT_APPROVED to SHIPMENT_PACKED and then SHIPMENT_SHIPPED

 * On the SHIPMENT_APPROVED status event of Shipment lifecycle,  systems triggers the process to get Shipping Label from the logistics company.
-* On successful execution of shipping label RateShopping, update the update ShipmentRouteSegment.
+* On successful execution of shipping label RateShopping, the RateShopping service updates the update ShipmentRouteSegment.
 Set `shipmentMethodTypeId`, `carrierPartyId`, `actualCost`, `carrierServiceStatusId` (SHRSCS_CONFIRMED).
 * Once we have Shipping label, Shipment can be moved to SHIPMENT_PACKED status.

 Updating a Shipment.